hornc/-/README.md

     ./??? examples/hello-world.? -o hello-word
     ./??? examples/??-?.? -o 99-beers

-Which will create an executable for your system named `hello-world`
+Which will create an executable for your system named `hello-world` / `99-beers` / whatever you choose.

-You can run the complied executable as normal with
+You can run the compiled executable as normal with

     ./hello-world